AkechiShiro/aur-nextcloud-appimage-daily/README.md

-# Automatic building PKGBUILD upgrade for nextcloud-appimage-daily for the AUR
+# Automatic upgrade of PKGBUILD version for nextcloud-appimage-daily for the AUR

 This uses Ubuntu with an Archlinux Docker in GitHub Actions to automatically build the PKGBUILD and push it upstream to the AUR automatically.